-The Cattaraugus Indian Reservation water is supplied by the Erie County Water Authority.
+Our water system serves approximately 95 people through 38 service connections.
+Our water source is Lake Erie supplied through Erie County Water Authority and the Cattaraugus Indian Reservation.
 The Erie County Water Authority obtains its water from two sources.
 The Authority's Sturgeon Point Treatment Plant, in the Town of Evans, draws water from Lake Erie to supply southern Erie County and communities in Cattaraugus County.
 The Van De Water Treatment Plant in Tonawanda draws water from the Niagara River and services municipalities in northern Erie County.
 These two plants deliver an average of 65 million gallons a day to more than one half million people in Western New York.
 A copy of their Annual Water Quality Report is attached.